metaplex-foundation/metaplex/README.md

 ## Rust Programs
 - **The Metaplex Program Library** - [GitHub](https://github.com/metaplex-foundation/metaplex-program-library)

   A collection of all the Solana programs that the Metaplex Foundation actively maintains.
-Each program is deployed on https://crates.io.
+Each program is published to https://crates.io.

 ## SDKs